Prospect theory: Myopic Loss Aversion (MLA)

 Acclaimed behavioral economists Benartzi and Thaler analyzed this concept, calling it the "equity premium puzzle."
 This puzzle refers to the fact that stocks, in terms of historical statistics, exceed profits in comparison to bonds over extended periods of time.
 More interestingly, they observed that newer investors tend not to emphasize stocks over bonds.
 This phenomenon has been linked by Benartzi and Thaler to myopic loss aversion due to the lack of emphasis on stocks by young investors, as young investors tended to abandon stocks due to minor dips in the market.

-This behavior can lead to a decreases market predictability, as investors act on short-term losses by selling their stocks, there can be a ripple effect that intensifies dips in the economy.
-As investors that are heavily influenced by the market decline sell their stocks, the now increased amount of shares due to mass sell-offs further lower prices.
-This hypothetical community of investors react along with falling stock prices, causing them to sell, potentially causing the stock price to lower as a whole.
-This concept, investor anxiety, can potentially emphasize the want to sell of investments for security reasons, regardless of long-term profit potential.
+This behavior can result in a decrease in the predictability of the market; as investors act on short-term losses by selling their stocks, there can be a ripple effect that intensifies dips in the economy.
+In such a scenario, investors that are heavily influenced by the market decline will sell off more of their stocks—the now increased supply of shares due to mass sell-offs further causes the prices to drop.
+This hypothetical community of investors reacting to falling stock prices, in turn cause further runaway effects—potentially causing the stock price to lower as a whole.
+This concept of investor anxiety can potentially emphasize the desire to sell off investments for financial security reasons, regardless of the long-term profit potential.
 This constant market fluctuation is directly related to market stability.

 An example of this effect was seen during economic crises such as the 2008 financial crash, when panic induced sell-offs heavily impacted market stability.
 The period prior to the Great Recession had a "decade-long expansion in US housing market activity peaked in 2006," which came to a halt in 2007.
 As the trends prior to 2008 hinted at the fall of mortgage pricing, real-estate investors reacted promptly.
 The mass sell-offs of mortgaged-backed investments led to a similar instability in other markets, including credit markets, and the stock market.

 Applications

 Economics

 Some behaviors observed in economics, like the disposition effect or the reversing of risk aversion/risk seeking in case of gains or losses (termed the reflection effect), can also be explained by referring to the prospect theory.

 An important implication of prospect theory is that the way economic agents subjectively frame an outcome or transaction in their mind affects the utility they expect or receive.
 Narrow framing is a derivative result which has been documented in experimental settings by Tversky and Kahneman, whereby people evaluate new gambles in isolation, ignoring other relevant risks.
 This phenomenon can be seen in practice in the reaction of people to stock market fluctuations in comparison with other aspects of their overall wealth; people are more sensitive to spikes in the stock market as opposed to their labor income or the housing market.
 It has also been shown that narrow framing causes loss aversion among stock market investors.
-And the work of Tversky and Kahneman is largely responsible for the advent of behavioral economics, and is used extensively in mental accounting.
+The work of Tversky and Kahneman is largely responsible for the advent of behavioral economics, and is used extensively in mental accounting.